jparkley/shops-react-amplify-serverless/README.md

 ## AWS Setup
 - Change S3 Bucket permission for public access to images saved on S3 stroage
+- If the default depth is set as 2 during the initial GraphQL setup, change it to 4 by following these steps:
+⋅⋅* amplify configure codegen
+⋅⋅* select 'Javascript', enter for the name pattern (keeping it the same), change the statement depth to 4

 ## TODO
 - (2021.11.14)